ValentinaErmilova/url-shortener-example/README.md

 # url-shortener-example

 The task: REST service implement to shorten links.
-The service should have to 2 methods for urls.
+The service should have 2 methods for urls.

 <b>POST</b> - when we shortener url
 <br> <b>GET</b> - when returned full url